 We need folks with an interest in the space program to act as Docents.
 If you can only serve a few hours, that's okay.
-We are open between 10 a.m. and 5 p.m. six days a week (closed Sunday) and have openings available at various points throughout the schedule.
+We are open weekly between 10 a.m. and 4 p.m.
+Monday through Saturday (closed Sundays).
+There are openings available at various points throughout the schedule.
 If you have worked in the space program, that's even better but it is not a must.
-But you should have an interest in, and some knowledge of, the American Space Program.
-We will train you and provide a script (but we encourage people to insert their own observations, anecdotes and information in order to make each tour unique.)
-MUST be comfortable speaking to strangers and engaging the public!
+You DO need an interest in, and some knowledge of, the American Space Program.
+We will train you and provide more info and a general script (but we encourage people to insert their own observations, anecdotes and information in order to make each tour unique.)
+MUST be comfortable speaking to strangers and engaging with the public!

-We would prefer you volunteer weekly whenever possible, but will consider bi-weekly or monthly.
-We have a relaxed, fun working environment and try very hard to support and honor our volunteers with bi-monthly luncheons, giveaways, etc.
+We would prefer you volunteer weekly whenever possible, but will consider bi-weekly, monthly or even on a substitute basis.
+We have a relaxed, fun working environment and try very hard to support our volunteers.

 About American Space Museum / Space Walk of Fame Foundation